Boating to Catalina Island

 Transportation by Private Boat

 Boaters will find moorings (but no slips) in Avalon, Two Harbors, and various coves around the Island.
-For more information about boating in Avalon, download a brochure, with a map of Avalon Moorings, from the Avalon Harbor Department.
+For more information about boating in Avalon, download a brochure, with a map of Avalon Moorings and how to pick up a mooring, from the Avalon Harbor Department.
+View Avalon Mooring Webcam.

 Avalon Harbor Mooring Information